apache/nuttx-apps/examples/README.txt

     b.
 I added som C logic to palette-ize the RGB image in the GIMP .c file
     c.
 Then I add some simple run-length encoding to palette-ized image.

+    But now there is a tool that can be found in the NxWidgets package at NxWidgets/tools/bitmap_converter.py that can be used to convert any graphics format to the NuttX RLE format.

     NOTE: As of this writing, most of the pixel depth, scaling options, and combinations thereof have not been tested.

 examplex/nxlines
 ^^^^^^^^^^^^^^^^